nurrimahrima/Burger-Set-Modeling-by-Machine-Learning/README.md

   2. Dwi Smaradahana Indraloka
   3. Nurrimah

-This is Modeling Report of BurgerSet Company by modeling it with Association and Clustering.
+This is Modeling Report of BurgerSet Company by modeling it with Association and Clustering. <br>
 Association by Association Rule Learning with Apriori Algorithm Clustering by K-Means Algorithm